hollaex/hollaex-apidoc/source/index.html.md

 size | The amount of the order type | limit or market order type price | Only should be used when type is limit.
-In case of market price should not be used
+In case of market price should not be used stop | Stop price of order meta | Object with other options such as post_only

 ## Cancel All Orders